Shivelight/vindemitor/README.md

 > [!TIP]
 > A huge benefit with this method is that you can also sync dependencies by your own Services as well!
-> Just use `poetry` to add or modify dependencies appropriately and commit the changed `poetry.lock`.
+> Just use `uv` to add or modify dependencies appropriately and commit the changed `poetry.lock`.
 > However, if the core project also has dependency changes your `poetry.lock` changes will conflict and you
 > will need to learn how to do conflict resolution/rebasing.
 It is worth it though!